top of page

 Types of Environmental Risks in Real Estate

-There are several types of environmental risks that can affect a property and its condition.
+Several types of environmental risks can affect a property and its condition.
 Some common environmental risks include:

 • Air and Water Pollution: This can be caused by nearby industrial activities, chemical spills, or improper waste disposal.